-However there is a worrying disparity between the breadth of

-VI.
-How can torture in Turkey be prevented?

 There are many practical measures capable of dramatically reducing incidents of torture.
-A 'cultural revolution' inside the security forces must take place.
-Psychological barriers are the single biggest obstacle to realising Turkey's zero tolerance policy.
-Independent supervision of law enforcement and security authorities coupled with effective criminal accountability are thought to be the most efficient ways of preventing torture and illtreatment and correcting the culture of brutality that has been pervasive in Turkey's security forces.
-In addition, several international human rights instruments have developed safeguards designed to prevent
+International human rights instruments have developed safeguards designed to prevent incidents of torture and ill-treatment.
+Broadly speaking, independent supervision of law enforcement and security authorities coupled with effective criminal accountability are thought to be the most efficient ways of preventing torture and ill-treatment.
+A. Torture and detention Detention provides an environment in which the victim can be isolated and easily controlled, and most incidents of torture occur during detention.

-17 See for example EU Commission Turkey 2005 Progress Report p.22; Commission of the EC 2004 Regular Report on Turkey's Progress Towards Ascension p.34; KHRP's fact-finding mission report on Turkey's Implementation of Pro-EU Reforms November 2004

-18 Ozgur Politika, 20 June 2005

-19 Report to the Turkish Government on the visit to Turkey carried out by the European Committee for the Prevention of Torture and Inhuman and Degrading Treatment or Punishment (CPT) from 7 to 15 Sept 2003 p.10 incidents of torture and illtreatment, which must be effectively implemented in Turkey.

-20 European Commission, 'Turkey 2005 Progress Report' p.22

-21 KHRP's fact-finding mission report on Turkey's Implementation of Pro-EU Reforms November 2004

-A. Torture and detention

-Detention provides an environment in which the victim can be isolated and easily controlled, and most incidents of torture occur during detention, particularly incommunicado detention by security officials in south-east Turkey, although it can happen all over the country.
 Torture and ill-treatment can be reduced by limiting the circumstances in which people can be detained and instituting effective safeguards to monitor their detention.
 Standard measures include the mandatory notification of a detainee's rights, the keeping of custody records, and impartial judicial scrutiny of detention.
 Allowing the detainee contact with the outside world and especially affording independent legal representation is one of the most effective ways of preventing torture and ill-treatment.
-Eliminating incommunicado detention in Turkey, then, is one way to prevent torture from occurring in detention.
 Legal measures ensuring detainees have communication with family, and access to a lawyer or medical professional are crucial.
 It is also possible that the conditions of detention may themselves amount to ill-treatment.
 It is important that the detention conditions respect the human dignity of the detainee and that the detention regime is open to independent scrutiny.
-The monitoring of F-type prisons in Turkey, which isolate prisoners and increase the chances of torture occurring, is crucial to the prevention of torture.

 Education and monitoring are crucial to the prevention of torture in detention.
-Security officials, particularly police and Gendarmarie, should be given proper human rights training, which should be reinforced by effective monitoring.

-B. Accountability and redress

-The scarcity of convictions and light sentences imposed on police and Gendarmarie for torture has fostered a climate of impunity.
-Effective accountability and redress are essential for preventing torture, and for dealing with its brutal consequences.
-Actions such as blindfolding in detention and intimidation must be stopped.
-Statements that are extracted under torture should not be used in criminal trials.
-Seeking reparation is an important part of the rehabilitation process both for the individual victim and for the wider society.
+Security officials should be given proper human rights training, which should be reinforced by effective monitoring.
+B. Accountability and redress Effective accountability and redress are essential for preventing torture, and for dealing with its brutal consequences.
+Seeking reparation is an important part of the &lt;sup>20 European Commission, 'Turkey 2005 Progress Report' p.22 &lt;sup>21 KHRP's fact-finding mission report on Turkey's Implementation of Pro-EU Reforms November 2004 rehabilitation process both for the individual victim and for the wider society.
 However, bringing perpetrators to justice can present serious obstacles, since most of them work within law enforcement and are protected by the legal system.
-Doctors frequently do not report signs of torture and lawyers often resign or fail to disclose relevant information.
-Independent complaints procedures, criminal and disciplinary proceedings are

-essential to preventing authorities

-from abusing their positions.
-The

-from abusing their positions.
-The need for impartial scrutiny cannot
+Independent complaints procedures, criminal and disciplinary proceedings are essential to preventing authorities from abusing their positions.
+The need for impartial scrutiny cannot be overstated.

-need for impartial scrutiny cannot

-be overstated.

-be overstated.

-9

--